adroaldof/djangofw/README.md

             echo "WARNING: Can't find virtualenvwrapper.sh"
         fi

-7. Create a virtual enviroment project
+3. Create a virtual enviroment project

         # You can give the same project name or any name you want
         # This command will create and activate a new virtualenv
+        # You can note a `(djangofw)` in front of your command line header
+        # (djangofw)user@machine$
         mkvirtualenv djangofw

-        # To activate
+        # To activate another time
-        # It will add a `(djangofw)` in front of your command line header
-        # (djangofw)user@machine$
         workon djangofw

-        # To deactivate
+        # To deactivate when you end working
         deactivate

----

----
-###Fetching GitHub Repo

-1. Chose a place to checkout your local repo
+4. Chose a place to checkout your local repo and access it

+        # Sugestion is to create a folder called 'workspace' but you can chose whatever folder you want
+        mkdir ~/workspace
+        cd ~/workspace

-2. Clone `djangofw` repo
+5. Clone `djangofw` repo

+        # Make sure you have a GitHub account with correct ssh key configurated
         git clone git@github.com:adroaldof/djangofw.git

-3. Access you project folder
+6. Access you project folder

         cd djangofw

-4. Activate your virtual env
+7. Activate your virtual env

         workon djangofw

-5. Install needed requirements modules
+8. Install needed requirements modules

         pip install -r requirements.txt

-6. Make a database synchronization
+9. Make a database synchronization

         python manage.py syncdb

 ---
 ###And you are good to go